 1966 The League of Resident Theatres is founded.
 LORT promotes community interests, raises funds, and renegotiates with labor unions every three years for regional professional theatres.
 Peter Zeisler is the first director.

 1993 At the Ethel Barrymore Theatre, Wendy Wasserstein's The Sisters Rosensweig opens after an Off-Broadway run at the Mitzi E. Newhouse Theater.
 The comedy-drama stars Jane Alexander, Robert Klein, and Madeline Kahn who wins a Tony for Best Actress in a Play.

 1999 Playwright David Hare makes his Broadway acting debut at the Booth Theatre in a solo play written by and about himself.
 Via Dolorosa or "Way of Sadness," about the Arab-Israeli conflict, runs through June 13.

-2010 Australian drag comedienne Dame Edna Everage joins forces with cabaret singer Michael Feinstein for All About Me at the Henry Miller's Theatre.
+2010 Australian drag comedian Dame Edna Everage joins forces with cabaret singer Michael Feinstein for All About Me at the Henry Miller's Theatre.
 An odd-couple semi-vaudeville/semi-musical about their lives and careers, the show features a script by Christopher Durang, and staging by Casey Nicolaw.

-2012 Ulu Grosbard, a Belgian-born American stage director who brought a naturalistic touch, intelligence, a low profile and unending patience to the Broadway premieres of The Subject Was Roses, American Buffalo and The Price, dies at age 83.
+2012 Ulu Grosbard, a Belgian-born American stage director who brought a naturalistic touch, intelligence, a low profile, and unending patience to the Broadway premieres of The Subject Was Roses, American Buffalo, and The Price, dies at age 83.

 2014 Angela Lansbury opens in Noël Coward's Blithe Spirit at the West End's Gielgud Theatre, marking her first London stage appearance in nearly 40 years.
 Lansbury reprises the role of Madame Arcati that she previously played in a Tony-winning performance on Broadway in 2009.